 The Board supports systemic efforts to remove barriers to participation and promote inclusion and civic participation for historically marginalized communities and communities most impacted by policy decisions.
 One recent example includes legislation (2SSB 5793 - Chapter 245, Laws of 2022) allowing state agencies to compensate community members with lived experience or low income for participating in certain workgroups or Technical Advisory Committees.
-The Board supports proposals that improve mechanisms and resources for -include community members directly impacted by policies in relevant policy discussions, compensatinge themcommunity members and organizations for their time, effort, and expertise and remove financial barriers-so they can participate.
-The Board also supports proposals that improve coordination and resources for language assistance services, so community members
+The Board supports proposals that improve mechanisms and resources for compensating community members and organizations for their time, effort, and expertise so they can participate.
+The Board also supports proposals that improve coordination and resources for language assistance services, so community members can better access resources, including public health services, and participate in policy development.